Skip to main content

 • Intensive treatment using custom impressions

 According to some experts, “Kör Whitening” is the most effective in-office treatment.
-In short, it is a multi-step whitening treatment that requires a minimum of two weeks to see results.
+It is a multi-step whitening treatment that takes at least two weeks to show results.

 Veneers

-Veneers provide excellent esthetic results, so many people prefer them over teeth whitening products and orthodontic treatment.
+Veneers can deliver strong esthetic results, so many people prefer them over teeth whitening products and orthodontic treatment.

 Veneers are used to improve the appearance of: